 (4) The annual incentive for each of Messrs.
-Krantz and Mayle is paid in each of their home country's currency, European Euro and UK pound sterling, respectively.
-Fiscal 2021 budgeted exchange rates are used to calculate the Canadian dollar equivalent.
+Krantz, Mayle, and Alonso is paid in each of their home country's currency, European Euro, UK pound sterling, Brazilian real, respectively.
+Fiscal 2022 budgeted exchange rates are used to calculate the Canadian dollar equivalent.

 (5) Pension value as stated was calculated by Eckler and is detailed in the "Defined Benefit (DB) Retirement Plans Table" in the "Pension Plan Benefits" section, below.
 Pension value for each of Messrs.
-Krantz and Mayle are the pension contributions the Corporation made to each of their pension plans in their home countries.
-France and the United Kingdom, respectively.
+Krantz, Mayle, and Alonso are the pension contributions the Corporation made to each of their pension plans in their home countries, France, the United Kingdom, and Brazil respectively.